ARTICLE 1: NAME

 Section 10.
 Election of Committee Chairs

 - Elections of committee chairs shall be held once per year by the State Representatives and Non-State Representative Board Members.
+Special elections may be held as needed to fill mid-term vacant positions, should the board decide one is necessary.

-- State Representatives as well Board members who are not State Representatives and any nominees for committee chairs are eligible to vote for the candidates on the ballot.
+- State Representatives as well as Board members who are not State Representatives and any nominees for committee chairs are eligible to vote for the candidates on the ballot.

 Section 11.
 Manner of Acting